gtiwari333/spring-boot-web-application-sample/README.md

 - Test cases - unit/integration with JUnit 5, Mockito and Spring Test
 - e2e with Selenide, fixtures. default data generated using Spring
 - Architecture test using ArchUnit
+- jOOQ integration with code generation based on JPA entity

 Future: do more stuff
 - Account management with KeyCloak